weng-lab/TEMP2/README.md

 ## Overview
 TEMP2 is an algorithm for detecting transposon insertions using short-read whole-genome sequencing data.
 It can not only precisely detect germline transposon insertions, but also estimate the number of uninherited/somatic transposon insertions by removing artificial insertion introduced by chimeric reads.

+If you use TEMP2 for transposon insertion detection, please cite:
+Yu T ...
+Weng Z. TEMP2: an algorithm for detecting germline and de novo transposon insertions using short-read whole-genome sequencing data.
+2020.

 Current version v0.1.1

 Author: Tianxiong Yu (yutianxiong@gmail.com) in Weng Lab